Sindhu named India's flagbearer for Commonwealth Games' opening ceremony | Sports-Games

 But a groin injury following his silver medal at the World Championships forced him to pullout and the Indian Olympic Association picked Sindhu to be the flagbearer from a three-member shortlist.

-Tokyo Olympics medalists -- weightlifter Mirabai Chanu and boxer Lovlina Borgohain are the other two athletes, who were also considered before IOA decided to go for Sindhu.
+Tokyo Olympics medallists -- weightlifter Mirabai Chanu and boxer Lovlina Borgohain are the other two athletes, who were also considered before IOA decided to go for Sindhu.

 Sindhu was also the flagbearer at the 2018 Commonwealth Games in Gold Coast. ''The other two athletes, Chanu and Borgohain, were immensely deserving too, but we went ahead with Sindhu because she is a two-time Olympic medallist.
 We expect Sindhu will continue to do well and perform with excellence at these Games.''
 The 2022 edition of the Commonwealth Games has the largest contingent of female athletes in the history of the Games.